kognetiks/kognetiks-chatbot/documentation/overview.md

 - Coming Soon

+## Notice

+While our AI-powered applications strive for accuracy, they can sometimes make mistakes.
+We recommend that you and your users verify critical information to ensure its reliability.

 ## Disclaimer

 OpenAI, ChatGPT, and related marks are registered trademarks of OpenAI.
 Kognetiks is not a partner of, endorsed by, or sponsored by OpenAI.